ElementsProject/lightning/doc/MAKING-RELEASES.md

    should get a prompt to give this tag a 'message'.
 Make sure you fill this in.
 3. Confirm that the tag will show up for builds with `git describe`
 4. Push the tag to remote `git push --tags`.
-3. Update the /topic on #c-lightning on Libera.
+5. Announce rc1 release on core-lightning's release-chat channel on Discord.
+6. Use `devtools/credit --verbose v<PREVIOUS-VERSION>` to get commits, days
+   and contributors data for release note.
-4. Prepare draft release notes (see devtools/credit), and share with team for editing.
+7. Prepare draft release notes including information from above step, and share with the team for editing.
-5. Upgrade your personal nodes to the rc1, to help testing.
+8. Upgrade your personal nodes to the rc1, to help testing.
-6. Test `tools/build-release.sh` to build the non-reproducible images and reproducible zipfile.
+9. Test `tools/build-release.sh` to build the non-reproducible images & reproducible zipfile.
-7. Use the zipfile to produce a [reproducible build](REPRODUCIBLE.md).
+10. Use the zipfile to produce a [reproducible build](REPRODUCIBLE.md).

 ### Releasing -rc2, etc

 1. Change rc1 to rc2 in CHANGELOG.md.
+2. Update the contrib/pyln package versions: `make update-pyln-versions NEW_VERSION=<VERSION>`
-2. Add a PR with the rc2.
+3. Add a PR with the rc2.
-3. Tag it `git pull && git tag -s v<VERSION>rc2 && git push --tags`
+4. Tag it `git pull && git tag -s v<VERSION>rc2 && git push --tags`
-4. Update the /topic on #c-lightning on Libera.
+5. Announce tagged rc release on core-lightning's release-chat channel on Discord.
-5. Upgrade your personal nodes to the rc2.
+6. Upgrade your personal nodes to the rc2.

 ### Tagging the Release